-Welcome to Records Management University, a series of online courses dedicated to serving Records Management professionals, now in its fifth semester.
+Welcome to Records Management University, a series of online courses dedicated to serving Records Management professionals, soon to enter its sixth semester.
 Why should you register?
-Just ask any of over 5,000 RM & IG professionals, just like you, who have already joined us!
+Just ask any of over 6,000 RM & IG professionals, just like you, who have already joined us!

 Let RMU Dean of Records Management, Mitch Farbstein, lead you through this educational, informational, and fun webinar course.
 We will spotlight the latest news, innovations, theory and concepts, critical industry issues, best practices, tips and tricks, how-to’s, and new advances in technology in Records Management.
 This is for everyone, experts and novices alike.
 Each of the 6 classes will focus on a different critical topic and last an hour.